 In the web-based and native iOS editions, to rearrange the order of the words, or to delete any, tap the Edit button.
 In the native Android edition, you must first tap the locked padlock button so it changes to unlocked.

 You can change the text, picture or recorded sound for any word, by tapping its ⓘ or > button at the right.

 To add a new word, tap the + button.
 This will add the word at the start of the list, unless you first tap an existing word's text or picture, in which case the new word will be inserted after that one.
 So to add a word at the end, scroll down to the last word and tap on it (which will highlight it), and then tap the + button.

-On iOS, if you tap the Action button at the top right, you are presented with some Extra Actions, including facilities for transferring added pictures and sounds from one device to another, plus easy access to documentation on the Special iApps web site: for more details, see Chapter 5.
+In the web-based and native iOS editions, if you tap the Actions button at the top right, you are presented with some Extra Actions, including facilities for sharing resources from one device to another, plus easy access to documentation on the Special iApps website.
+In the native Android editions, these features can be reached from the main menu.
+For more details, see Chapter 5.

 On the left below we have already tapped the Edit button, and want to delete the biscuit word, and have tapped the red and white - minus button, revealing the Delete button.
 If we don't want to delete the word after all, we can just tap Done instead of Delete.

 We can rearrange the order of the words by dragging them up or down using the grey list icons on the right.
 When finished deleting or reordering, tap Done.